Relation to other learning activities

 VPs can also be an addition to simulated patients (SPs).
 As stated by Cendan et al., this solution gives the students the chance to revise the content, to receive individualized feedback, to reflect on the actions taken during the encounter, and to compare their decisions with the best practices protocols or recommended procedures.
 VPs can be used, for instance, in a situation where the SP cannot demonstrate some of the elements of physical examination findings like cardiac murmurs, abnormal breath sounds, or neurological deficits [Cendan 2012, Johnson 2013].
 They can also be used as preparation before either interacting with an SP, where the given feedback might potentially be a powerful educational tool [Stevens 2006], or with real patients, which can give students more confidence.
 More about feedback will be covered in this section.

 In the literature, recommendations can be found on using VPs alongside traditional clinical placements [Menendez 2015].
-There is a strong notion that it should complement the bed-side teaching, making it more understandable and meaningful [Edelbring 2011] and also allowing to link the basic sciences with clinical encounters [Posel 2012].
+There is a strong notion that it should complement the bed-side teaching, making it more understandable and meaningful [Edelbring 2011] and also allowing to link the basic sciences with clinical encounters [Posel 2012]. iCoViP partners recommend that VP activities can be given to students during clinical placements when doctors are unavailable.
 The lack of availability of patients showing a particular clinical presentation during the clerkship can be compensated by a VP experience as suggested by the Liaison Committee on Medical Education (LCME) ED-2 standard [Tworek 2010].
 For instance, it can be used on the last day of the clerkship if there are gaps (VP is better than nothing), or in times when clinical teaching and learning is temporarily impossible (i.e.: during the COVID-19 pandemic) [Nascimento 2021].

 When we speak about the relation to other learning activities, a relevant component of VPs integration is to organize a follow-up seminar around this activity.
 According to Zary et al., teacher-led seminars may still play an important role in providing credibility to the VPs [Zary 2009].
 Further advantages are that it gives higher effectiveness for learning in terms of deeper discussion within a safe environment, seems to catalyse the case processing and relates the cases to the clinical reality by virtue of the teacher’s clinical perspective [Edelbring 2012].

-For those of you who already work with traditional paper-based cases, there is a recommendation to replace them with virtual cases [Cendan 2012].
-It has been shown that students and tutors think that interactive VPs provide a more authentic, immersive experience suited to problem solving [Poulton 2011].
+If you already work with traditional paper-based cases, there is a recommendation to replace them with virtual cases [Cendan 2012].
+In a study by Poulton et al. the replacement of paper-based cases by online VPs in PBL sessions was highly appreciated by both students and teachers.
+Also, students and tutors think that interactive VPs provide a more authentic, immersive experience suited to problem solving [Poulton 2011].
 Furthermore, compared to reading a book, the use of VPs was found to trigger higher student engagement, and having an extra dimension with the use of video clips of patient presentations.
 VPs are also a valuable tool in terms of time-efficiency compared to real patients’ interactions or case seminars as well as variation in learning activities, studying “in a different way” as compared to traditional methods [Edelbring 2011].

 Students also express preference of VPs over traditional knowledge transfer solutions such as lectures [Dahri 2019, Kolb 2007].
 When they have a chance to independently work with VPs (e.g instead of going to lectures), they have the opportunity to self-assess their diagnostic and patient management skills [Ellaway 2011].
 According to one of the studies, 78% of students indicated that replacing lectures with virtual patients allowed for better use of faculty contact time with them and 84% of them said that completing the virtual patient prior to class allowed them to become better self-directed learners [Benedict 2013].
 Also, it was important to students during clinical clerkships to have some activities removed in order to deal with the additional workload created by the integration of VPs [Huwendiek 2013].